 In the previous bias designs that we learned the bias current ICQ and voltage VCEQ were a function of the current gain (β) of the BJT.

-But, as we know that β can be vulnerable to temperature changes, particularly for silicon transistors, and also the true value of beta is often not properly identified, it could be advisable to develop a bias circuit that may be less prone to temperatures, or, simply independent of BJT beta itself.
+But, as we know that β can be vulnerable to temperature changes, particularly for silicon transistors, and also the true value of beta is often not properly identified, it could be advisable to develop a voltage-Divider bias in BJT circuit that may be less prone to temperatures, or, simply independent of BJT beta itself.

 When examined with an exact basis the susceptibility to variations in beta looks really modest.
 If the circuit variables are appropriately worked out, the levels of ICQ and VCEQ could be virtually completely independent of beta.

 Remember from earlier explanations that a Q-point is characterized with a fixed level of ICQ and VCEQ as demonstrated in Fig. 4.26.

 The degree of IBQ can change depending on the variations in the beta, but the operating point around the characteristics identified by ICQ and VCEQ can easily remain unchanged if appropriate circuit guidelines are applied.

 As mentioned above, you will find a couple of approaches which can be employed to investigate the voltage divider setup.

 The reason behind the selection of specific names for this circuit will become evident during our analysis, and will be discussed in the future posts.

 The very first one is the exact technique which can be carried out on any voltage-divider setup.